shamim1258/Shamim/Technology/AWS/base.md

 -  Security groups only contain **allow** rules.
 -  Security groups rules can reference by IP or by security group.
 -  They authorize access to - IP range, Port, Inbound and Outbound network.
+-  If your application is not accessible (time out), then it’s a security group issue.